Getting unreasonably angry at email marketing software is one of the things that unites us as marketers.

 CRM integrations can tell you how your sales prospects and customers are engaging with your emails, but even the best integrations can’t easily tell you what your email marketing is doing to your bottom line.

-As we see it, fully uniting your sales activity and email marketing into one platform is the solution to this problem.
-Don’t worry, we’re working on it.
+As we see it, fully uniting your sales activity and email marketing into one platform with CRM software is the solution to this problem.

 One day, a certain email marketing platform that shall not be named froze Nutshell’s account without warning.
 It turned out that we were getting bombarded by fraudulent signups, which meant our automated trial drip was being repeatedly deployed to email addresses that didn’t exist.
 But we couldn’t shut down the fraudulent signups fast enough, and as a result, our bounce rate skyrocketed, causing MailChi—excuse me, the unnamed email marketing platform—to freeze our entire account.